snehilvj/dmc-docs/docs/sparkline/sparkline.md

 .. exec::docs.sparkline.trendcolors

+### Change area color depending on color scheme
+You can use CSS variables in color property.
+Learn more in the Theming section under [Colors.](/colors#colors-in-light-and-dark-mode)

+Example of area color that is dark orange in light mode and lime in dark mode:

+.. exec::docs.sparkline.areacolor-light-dark
+    :code: false

+.. sourcetabs::docs/sparkline/areacolor-light-dark.py, assets/examples/chart-color.css
+    :defaultExpanded: true
+    :withExpandedButton: true

 ### Sparkline animation
 By default, the Recharts data animation is disabled.
 To enable and customize the animation, use `areaProps` to pass properties to the Recharts `Area` component.